HHS/meshrdf/descriptor-refs.md

 - Data Model
 ---

-This page documents a couple of the ways that Descriptors reference other items, and how those references are translated into RDF.
+This page documents a couple of the ways that Descriptors reference other Descriptors, and how those references are translated into RDF.

 ### RDF Graph Diagram